 Quick question!
-What is it about the day after Thanksgiving that throws us into the stress and life’s busyness?
+What about the day after Thanksgiving, which throws us into the stress and life’s busyness?
 Is it the countdown to December 25?
-Perhaps its the obligatory decorating, the pressure to score Black Friday bargains, or coordinating the visits out of town family and friends.
-But no matter what your schedule is this holiday season, I hope you don’t meet the Lee family.
+Perhaps it’s the obligatory decorating, the pressure to score Black Friday bargains, or coordinating the visits out of town with family and friends.
+But no matter your holiday season schedule, I hope you don’t meet the Lee family.

-And the Lee family I’m speaking of consists of Emotional Lee, Mental Lee, Physical Lee and last but not least, Financial Lee.
-As we dive into the Christmas, Hanukkah, and the New Year, it’s easy to feel overwhelmed, rushed, even irritated by family members and others around us — especially those pesky Lees.
+The Lee family consists of Emotional, Mental, Physical, and, last but not least, Financial Lee.
+As we dive into Christmas, Hanukkah, and the New Year, it’s easy to feel overwhelmed, rushed, and even irritated by family members and others around us—especially those pesky Lees.

-Meet Emotional Lee, emotions that will sometimes leave you feeling up and sometimes down if you don’t learn to control them.
-When emotions get out of control, they lead to feeling out of balance.
-As well more severe health concerns such as depression (especially during the holidays).
-The checklist below can guide you manage your emotions.
+Meet Emotional Lee, emotions that sometimes leave you feeling up and down if you don’t learn to control them.
+When emotions get out of control, they lead to feeling out of balance and more severe health concerns such as depression (especially during the holidays).
+The checklist below can help you manage your emotions.

-So Mental Lee is the black sheep of the family.
-It can take you by surprise and sneaks up on you if you’re unaware.
-What’s sometimes prevalent, alcohol consumption or overeating.
-Maybe someone is still mourning the memories of loved ones no longer living, or even just remembering how life was as a younger you.
+So, Mental Lee is the black sheep of the family.
+It can take you by surprise and sneak up on you if you’re unaware.
+What’s sometimes prevalent is alcohol consumption or overeating.
+Maybe someone is still mourning the memories of loved ones no longer living or even just remembering how life was as a younger you.

 And then there is Physical Lee.
-Without a doubt when you reach middle age, you understand the importance of exercise or lack thereof.
+When you reach middle age, you understand the importance of exercise or lack thereof.
 A sedentary lifestyle is not an option.
-30 minutes per day is optimal leading to minimum 150 minutes per week.
+Thirty minutes per day is optimal, at least 150 minutes weekly.
 Walking is my go-to daily exercise.
-Clinical data supports exercise helps to keep joints nimble and ward of chronic illnesses.
+Clinical data supports exercise, helping to keep joints agile and ward off chronic illnesses.

 Finally, there is Financial Lee.
-The temptation does exist to overspend with the endless sales every week leading up to any holiday.
-When it comes to shopping, it helps to a set budget and utilizes cash as much as possible.
+The temptation to overspend exists with the endless weekly sales leading up to any holiday.
+When it comes to shopping, it helps to set a budget and utilize cash as much as possible.
 When it’s gone, it’s gone.

 Ideas That I Use Not OverSpend: